 The museum explores the influence of the sea on the lives of Tasmanians and the strong maritime heritage of the islands.
 You will find informative displays about aboriginal watercraft, early European explorers and whalers.
 You can learn how important sailing and steamships were for developing Tasmanian industries that exported the raw materials and products of the islands, such as apples, minerals and timber.The historic Carnegie Building is a fitting home to the museum’s collection of ship models, artefacts, paintings and images.
 Discover the craft and art of shipbuilding through displays of boat builder’s tools and historic dinghies.
 Navigational instruments show how mariners found their way across the seas while archaeological discoveries from shipwrecks around the Tasmanian islands show how challenging, difficult and dangerous the seafarer’s life could be.

 Opened in 1818, the Royal Tasmanian Botanical Gardens is a 14 hectare site home to many historic and native Tasmanian plants.
 It has many important conservation projects and also houses the world’s only Subantarctic Plant House.
-The Subantarctic Plant House has been built to replicate the climate and look of Macquarie Island, and houses flora collected mainly from the island.
-Come to the Botanical Gardens to discover and enjoy plants and flora native to Tasmania, and spend a relaxing day admiring your surroundings.
+The Sub Antarctic Plant House displays a selection of the flora of the Sub Antarctic region, with the emphasis on the plants of Macquarie Island, the plants having been collected by Gardens staff and associated scientists on field trips to Macquarie Island.
+Plants are displayed in a climatically-controlled environment, where chilly fogs and mists mirror the wet, cold conditions of their remote homes and an immersive audio sound-scape adds to the experience.
 The gardens are located on the Queens Domain, and is an easy 25 minute walk from the centre of Hobart.

 Arts and Culture